DeuterGraves/99_bottles_oop/notes/chapter_3_notes.md

       "1 bottle of beer on the wall, 1 bottle of beer.\nTake one down and pass it around, no more bottles of beer on the wall.\n" when 2
-      "2 bottles of beer on the wall, 2 bottles of beer.\nTake one down and pass it around, 1 bottle of beer on the wall.\n" when 6
+      "2 bottles of beer on the wall, 2 bottles of beer.\nTake one down and pass it around, 1 bottle of beer on the wall.\n" else
-      "1 six-pack of beer on the wall, 1 six-pack of beer.\nTake one down and pass it around, 5 bottles of beer on the wall.\n" when 7
-      "7 bottles of beer on the wall, 7 bottles of beer.\nTake one down and pass it around, 1 six-pack of beer on the wall.\n" else
       "#{count} bottles of beer on the wall, #{count} bottles of beer.\nTake one down and pass it around, #{count-1} bottles of beer on the wall.\n" end